pydantic/pydantic/docs/usage/validation_errors.md

 ## `no_such_attribute`

-This error is raised when you assign value to an attribute that does not exist.
+This error is raised when you assign a value to an attribute that does not exist.

 ```py
 from pydantic import ConfigDict, ValidationError, dataclasses